strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 - Insert React components in [injection zones](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.html#injection-zones-api)
 - Way more...

-We are going explore the entrypoint of the admin of your plugin: `./src/plugins/todo/admin/src/index.js`.
+We are going to explore the entry point of the admin of your plugin: `./src/plugins/todo/admin/src/index.js`.

 #### Admin entrypoint